What is Shugendō?

 What does 'Shugendō' mean?

-One literal way to look at the term is gen wo osameru michi (験を修める道).
-Shu (修) or osameru signifies the action of studying, testing, pursuing or cultivating.
-Gen or ken (験) signifies the efficacious result of ascetic discipline.
-Do is one of several pronunciations of the character meaning 'Road' (道; michi) similar to the 'Dao' in Daoism, Way (Do) of Buddhism or 'To' (Way) in Shin-'To".
-That is, Shugendō is the Way (道; Do) of 'Testing' the Teachings and Generating Spiritual Power [revealing virtue and testimony] (験; gen) through Disciplined Practice/Ascesis (修; shu).
+Shu (修) or signifies the action of studying, testing, pursuing or cultivating.
+Gen or ken (験) signifies the testimony of ascetic discipline.
+Do is one of several pronunciations of the character meaning 'Road' (道; michi) similar to the 'Dao' in Daoism, Way (Do) of Buddhism or 'To' (Way) in Shinto.

-The use of the term ascetic (苦行/修行; kugyō/shugyō) here refers to the fact that emphasis is placed on approaching doctrine and the mind through the body (身体を通して心に入る), and engaging in strenuous practices which take one beyond the habitual processes of the body-mind.
-The main characteristics of Shugendō as a sect are its focus on combinatory Buddha-Kami ritual practices (神仏習合; shinbutsu-shugo) and its approach to mountains (and what we now relate to as 'nature') as gestation-grounds for experiencing the doctrine of these teachings.
+The use of the term ascetic here refers to the fact that emphasis is placed on approaching doctrine and the mind through the body, and engaging in practices which take one beyond the habitual processes of the body-mind.
+The main characteristics of Shugen as a denomination are its focus on combinatory Buddha-Kami ritual practices (神仏習合; shinbutsu-shugo) and its approach to mountains (and what we now relate to as 'nature') as gestation-grounds for experiencing the doctrine of these teachings.

 How did Shugendō come to be?

 Looking to Sakyamuni's formative experiences in the mountains and forests of Northern India, the mountain-hermits of Taoism, the experiences of holy saints on Mt.
 Sinai, the sages of Yoga, the inspiration of Cadair Idris and the mountain ranges of Olympus, large sections of the ancient world, broadly speaking, looked to mountains as liminal, other-worldly places where the axis-mundi or omphalos took form.
-These places were often culturally restricted - underworld or otherwordly - being the haunts of the dead (as in Japan), of wild animals, of ancestors, of uncertainty, of imagination, of inspiration and hierophany, of the unhabituated, of creative energies; places of dreams, fears, ecstasy and despair, places where the edges the psyche became porous, places of the 'undomesticated' elements of society; of the rebellious, of homage and of awe-inspiring divinity.
+These places were often culturally restricted - underworld or otherwordly - being the haunts of the dead (as in Japan), of wild animals, of ancestors, of undomesticated energies, of homage and of awe-inspiring divinity.

-That the Japanese archipelago is covered by 70% mountainous terrain led to the natural arising of this worldview, and the interweaving of Buddhist cosmology further reinforced the sacredness of mountains, with its centering of Mount Sumeru (須弥山; shumisen) as axis-mundi.
+That the Japanese archipelago is covered by 70% mountainous terrain led to the natural arising of this worldview, and the interweaving of Buddhist cosmology further reinforced the sacredness of mountains, with its centering of Mount Sumeru (須弥山; shumisen).

 Shugendō emerged as a broad movement in 7th Century Japan at the crossroads of Taoist, Buddhist, Folk-belief and Shintō thought, when people began entering the mountains seeking to re-live and encounter the experiences of the founders of these teachings.
 Among these people stood out figures such as En'no-Ozunu (役君小角) and Nōjo Taishi (能除太子), recognised and revered today among the spiritual ancestors of this 'folk' movement.